Tsourdox/useful-state-hooks/README.md

 # Useful state hooks

-React hooks that are written in Typescript.
+Useful React hooks written in Typescript.
 They handle the same type of states as the normal useState hook but with a few every day coding improvements.

 ## Installation